1. Home

 • SATA operation is set to AHCI (change from RAID, which is the default on Dell systems).

-2. Connect the machine to the wired UVM network using a USB to Ethernet adapter.
+2. Connect the machine to the wired UVM network using an Ethernet cable and/or USB adapter.

-3. Plug in your Lite Touch USB boot media, power on the machine, and tap the appropriate key on your system to bring up boot options (F12 on Dell systems)
+3. Plug in your Lite Touch USB boot media, power on the machine, and tap the key on your system that brings up boot options (F12 on Dell systems).

 4. Select the UEFI USB boot option to boot to the Lite Touch USB boot media.